mozilla/extension-workshop/src/content/documentation/develop/best-practices-for-collecting-user-data-consents.md

 ## Get prepared

-Before designing the data collection and use of cookies consents for your extension, you should:
+Before designing the data collection consent for your extension, you should:

-- eliminate any unnecessary data collection or cookies.
+- eliminate any unnecessary data collection.
-- design your extension to offer as much functionality as possible if the user declines the collection of data or the use of cookies.
+- design your extension to offer as much functionality as possible if the user declines the collection of data.
 - create a privacy policy.

 {% endcapture %}